-It’s the time of year when I want to basically hibernate.
+It’s the time of year when I want to hibernate.
 We live in Ohio and yeah, it’s cold.
 My husband teases me because pretty much as soon as I’m home for the day I put my pj pants on.
-My boys love their pajama pants too so I decided to make them some special Christmas lounge pants and today I’m sharing my tutorial for how to make pajama pants so that you can too!
+My boys love their lounge/pajama pants too so I decided to make some diy pajama pants for Christmas and today I’m sharing my tutorial for how to diy pajama pants so that you can too!

 Now, here’s my big safety disclaimer… these are more lounge pants than pajama pants.
 Children’s sleepwear should be snug if it’s not flame retardant.
 So… if you intend on having your kiddos sleep in these then make sure to choose an appropriate fabric.
 Now, enough legalese… on with the tutorial!